InverterNetwork/contracts/docs/Modules/Module.md

 ### 2. wantProposalContext

 Modifier to guarantee that the function is not executed in the module's context.
-As long as wantProposalContext-protected functions only access the proposal storage variables (`__Proposal_`) inherited from `{ProposalStorage}`, the module's own state is never mutated.
-It's therefore safe to not authenticate the caller in these functions.
+It's safe to not authenticate the caller in these functions.
 A function only accessing the proposal storage variables, as recommended, can not alter it's own module's storage.
 Advised to use function prefix `__Proposal_`.

 ### 3. onlyProposal